 Yes.
 The AMATS Title VI (Program Procedures and Documentation) Plan is available on the AMATS website.
 Public notices and public meetings concerning the planning process and project funding recommendations make known the ability to file a complaint.
-Employees and prospective employees of the agency are notified by the Director of the agency as well as the City of Akron Personnel Department of the ability to file a complaint.
+Employees and prospective employees of the agency are notified by the Director of the agency as well as the city of Akron Personnel Department of the ability to file a complaint.
 In addition, the AMATS Public Participation Plan outlines procedures for the public to access the transportation planning decision making process.
-The Transportation Improvement Program and Regional Transportation Plan procedures both contain documentation regarding compliance with Title VI and environmental justice requirements.
+The Transportation Improvement Program and Regional Transportation Plan procedures both contain documentation regarding compliance with Title VI requirements.
 The current AMATS Public Participation Plan is available on the agency website.
-Notice of the ability to file a complaint, as well as the complaint form, are posted on the agency website.
+The complaint form is posted on the agency website.

-Please note that AMATS is a division of the City of Akron Planning Department.
-As such, AMATS operates under the administrative supervision of the mayor of the City of Akron.
+Please note that AMATS is a division of the city of Akron Planning Department.
+As such, AMATS operates under the administrative supervision of the mayor of the city of Akron.
 This administrative supervision includes the laws, regulations and internal processes concerning personnel, employment, EEO, purchasing and contracting.
 AMATS must work within the City's administrative framework, including review by the Law Department when appropriate.